The Taming of the Shrew

 3. Distinguish several theories as to why we do not get a return to the Christopher Sly framework, both textual (or historical) and artistic (or dramaturgical).
 Regardless of explanations, what are the effects of this odd imbalance?

-The first words, “I’ll pheeze [fix] you, in faith” (Ind.i.1), which work thematically for the play, come from a belligerent drunken tinker, Christopher Sly, who, threatened with a call to the police by a justifiably angry barmaid, coins the phrase, “I’ll not budge an inch” (Ind.i.14).
+Two words in and we already need to consult a footnote: “I’ll pheeze you, in faith” (Ind.i.1).
+This is due to Christopher Sly and his ilk being lowbrow characters using street slang.
+To “pheeze” he means roughly, “I’ll fix you!” — which may work punningly as a theme for the play.
+Belligerent drunken tinker Christopher Sly, who, threatened with a call to the police by a justifiably angry barmaid, coins the phrase, “I’ll not budge an inch” (Ind.i.14).

 A tinker was a solderer and repairer of kettle, pots, and other such household metalware, … It did not take much capital or much intelligence to be a tinker….
 They were usually itinerant, … even smalltime thieves and con men.
 At any rate, tinkers were traditionally considered rascals and rogues.
 (Asimov 443).

-Sly falls asleep.
+The drunken Sly falls asleep.
 A Lord enters with his servants, discussing the merits of certain hunting dogs.
 According to the Huntsman, who should know, the “better dog” is one who can pick “out the dullest scent” (Ind.i.24-25).
-One critic claims that this is the key to the play (Goddard, I 73): the worthiest have the talent to catch hints and subtleties.
-So as readers we need to keep alert for something one might otherwise easily miss.
+While most productions cut this seemingly extraneous exchange, if not the entire Induction, one more perceptive critic claims that this is the key to the play (Goddard, I 73; cf. Beauclerk 186): not that the assessment of the sisters in the coming play is a matter of properly judging a dog show — ugh! — but rather that the worthiest creatures have the talent to catch hints and subtleties.
+So as readers we need to keep alert for something one might otherwise easily miss, especially if one goes into this play with stereotypical assumptions, ready to project onto Shakespeare.

-As a(n im)practical joke, the Lord enlists the others to help make Sly think he’s a lord when he wakes.
+As a(n im)practical joke, the Lord enlists his other attendants to help make Sly think he’s a lord when he wakes.
 Everything around him — servants, luxurious surroundings, a wife (a male page in drag), the insistence that he’s been insane for many years — all will conspire to convince Sly that his sense of reality is mistaken.
 “Would not the beggar then forget himself?”
 (Ind.i.41).
 They will construct a new reality for him (a situation comparable to that in The Matrix or The Thirteenth Floor).
 The tale of a commoner tricked into thinking he is a nobleman appears in Arabian Nights, and Richard Edwards (d.
-1566) reportedly was responsible for a work on this theme subsequently lost after publication in 1570 (Farina 73).
+1566) — who seems to have served as a theatrical mentor to Oxford — reportedly was responsible for a work on this theme subsequently lost after publication in 1570 (Farina 73).

 Am I a lord, and have I such a lady?